West Godavari district

 West Godavari district is a coastal district in the Indian state of Andhra Pradesh with an administrative headquarters in Bhimavaram.
-As of the 2011 Census of India, the district has an area of 2178 km2 and a population of 1,779,935.
 It is bounded by the Krishna district and Bay of Bengal to the south, East Godavari district to the east, and Eluru district, Kolleru Lake and Upputeru Drain to the northwest.

 History

 The Eastern Chalukyas ruled coastal Andhra Pradesh from 700 to 1200 CE, with their capital in Vengi.
 Historical evidence of their rule has been found in the nearby villages of Pedavegi and Guntupalli (Jilakarragudem).
 Eluru then became a part of the Kalinga Empire until 1471 CE before the conquest by the Gajapati Empire.
 In 1515 CE, Sri Krishna Deva Raya captured it.
 After the fall of the Vijayanagara Kingdom, it was ruled by the Qutb Shahi Dynasty's Sultans of Golkonda.
-On 15 April 1925, the West Godavari District was formed with Bhimavaram as its headquarters, and all of the district offices and regional offices were centralised in Eluru.